LeeHowes/CPP/paper_framework_sources/pxxx_global_execution_context.md

 [@P2300R2] describes a rounded set of primitives for asynchronous and parallel execution that give a firm grounding for the future.
 However, the paper lacks a standard execution context and scheduler.
 As noted in [@P2079R1], the earlier `static_thread_pool` had many shortcomings and was not included in [@P2300R2] for that reason.
-The global execution context proposed in [@P2079R1] was an important start, but needs updating to match [@P2300R2] and we believe to simplify the design and focus on solving a very specific problem.
+The global execution context proposed in [@P2079R1] was an important start, but needs updating to match [@P2300R2].

 This paper proposes a specific solution: parallel execution context and scheduler.
-Lifetime management and other functionality is delegated to other papers.
+Lifetime management and other functionality is delegated to other papers, primarily to the `async_scope` defined in [$XXXXR0].

 This execution context is of undefined size, supporting explicitly parallel forward progress.
-As a result, it can build on top of a system thread pool, or on top of a static thread pool, with flexible semantics depending on the constraints that the underlying context offers.
+It can build on top of a system thread pool, or on top of a static thread pool, with flexible semantics depending on the constraints that the underlying context offers.
 With only parallel forward progress, any created parallel context may be a view onto the underlying shared global context.
+Multiple parallel contexts may share the same system thread pool.
+The same parallel context may have access to separate system thread pools, or queues to those pools, with different priorities to support priorities of returned schedulers.

+The minimal extensions to basic parallel forward progress are to support fundamental functionality that is necessary to make parallel algorithms work:

+ * Cancellation: work submitted through the parallel context must be cancellable if the underlying system facilities support it.
+ * Forward progress delegation: we must be able to implement a blocking operation that ensures forward progress of a complex parallel algorithm without special cases.

 # Design
 ## parallel_context